How to Fix: Chromecontinue Where You Left off Feature Not Working

 Does incognito mode affect the Continue where you left off feature?

 Yes.
-Using incognito mode to stay private on the Chrome browser can keep current tabs from being saved into your browser history.
-This may affect being able to access them later.
+Using incognito mode to stay private on the Chrome browser can prevent current tabs from being saved into your browser history, and may affect access to them later.

 Yes.
-If your Chrome browser is synced between multiple devices and there is a syncing problem, it may not be able to restore your previous tabs across these devices.
-This can also happen if one device has an outdated browser version and one has a newer one.
-It’s important to be sure the syncing configuring and Chrome versions match on all the linked devices.
-You can access sync options by clicking your profile image on the very top right of your screen.
+If your google chrome browser is synced across multiple devices and there’s a syncing issue, it may not be able to restore your previous tabs on those devices.
+This can also happen if one device has an outdated browser version.
+To prevent this, ensure your syncing configuration and Chrome versions match on all your linked devices.
+You can access sync options by clicking your profile image on the top right of your screen.
 A menu will appear with syncing settings and other options that you can customize.

 It can, yes.
-If you have tons of tabs open, it may bog down Chrome’s ability to restore sessions and tabs.
-There is a higher chance of data corruption, laggy and slow responses from overstrained resources, and even an increased chance of the browser crashing, which could affect tab restoration as well.
+If you have tons of tabs open, it may bog down Chrome’s ability to restore tabs and sessions.
+Having too many tabs open increases the risk of data corruption, causes laggy or slow performance due to overstrained resources, and raises the chance of the browser crashing, which can interfere with tab restoration.

 Absolutely.
-If there is a Chrome malware infection or system virus, it may affect the browser and disrupt or change syncing settings, browser settings, configurations, or even corrupt your data, such as your files or profile settings.
-Increased session crashes could also happen if the system’s resources are bogged down, which may affect Chrome’s ability to restore tabs.
-If you’re worried about malware, do an antivirus scan, hunt for any Chrome extensions that look suspicious, clear your browsing data and cache and try creating a new Chrome profile if you think your usual one may be corrupted.
+A Chrome malware infection or system virus may affect your browser and disrupt or change syncing settings, browser settings, and configurations.
+It might even corrupt your data, such as your files or profile settings.
+Increased session crashes can also be the result of strained resources, which may affect Chrome’s ability to restore tabs.
+If you’re worried about malware: perform an antivirus scan, hunt for any Google Chrome extensions that look suspicious, and clear your browsing data and cache.
+As a last resort, create a new Chrome profile if you think your usual one may be corrupted.